 Prevention and Treatment of Parasites in Cattle

-Similar to fly control, the goal of any parasite program is to maintain the economic threshold of the cow, not reach zero.
+Like fly control, any parasite program's goal is to maintain the economic threshold of the cow, not reach zero.
 Cattle will eventually build immunity to parasites, but younger calves with weaker immune systems are more susceptible.

 Discussing deworming protocols with your veterinarian is critical.
 Every farm has different dewormer programs but developing a strategy can help avoid parasitic resistance.
-Meaning, not every grazing animal requires dewormer every spring, every fall or every six months.
+This means not every grazing animal requires dewormer every spring, every fall, or every six months.

 How to Prevent Foot Rot in Cattle